Burglary statistics 2022

-- Burglars are most drawn to homes that do not have home security systems.
-In fact, homes that don’t have a security system are 300% more likely to be burglarized.
+- Burglars are drawn to homes that do not have home security systems.
+Homes that don’t have a security system are 300% more likely to be burglarized, (Alarms.org)

-- Unfortunately, only 17% of homes have an effective security system installed.
+- Unfortunately, less than 30% of homes have an effective security system installed (Security.org)

-- In 85% of burglaries, the crime is committed by amateurs, often done by someone who is desperate (for drugs, for example).
-It is assumed these burglars are more unpredictable and dangerous than professional thieves.
+- In 85% of burglaries, the crime is committed by amateurs, often done by someone who is desperate.
+(ScienceDaily.com)

 What is burglary and home invasion?

 Burglary is a very specific crime that involves a person making an unlawful entry into a structure with the intent to commit a separate felony or theft.
-The crime is frequently referred to as “breaking and entering” although the entry into a structure does not need to be physically violent.
+The crime is frequently referred to as “breaking and entering,” although the entry into a structure does not need to be physically violent.
 Burglary can occur in connection with any structure, including a business or even an airplane.
 Home invasion involves the act of breaking into an occupied residence.
-A burglary can involve entering a structure intending to commit any crime not just theft, including murder, robbery, rape, assault or even credit card fraud.

-- First-degree burglary – the most serious, involves harm to a victim with the use of a deadly weapon after entering a home intending to commit a theft or other crime.
+- First-degree burglary: The most serious, first-degree burglary involves harm to a victim with the use of a deadly weapon after entering a home intending to commit a theft or other crime.

-- Second-degree burglary – involves entering a non-residence such as a business premise or buildings detached from homes such as sheds.
+- Second-degree burglary: Second-degree burglary involves entering a non-residence such as a business premise or buildings detached from homes such as sheds.

-- Third-degree – is a burglary without the violent consequences.
-It often is charged when there is a break-in but it is not clear why the person broke in.
+- Third-degree: This is a type of burglary without the violent consequences, often charged when there is a break-in but it is not clear why the person broke in.

-- Fourth-degree – burglary generally involves removing items from areas surrounding homes and businesses such as fenced-in yards.
+- Fourth-degree: This kind of burglary generally involves removing items from areas surrounding homes and businesses such as fenced-in yards.